NI captain Callaghan 'ready to go' for Euros

 Last updated on .From the section Women's Football

-Northern Ireland captain Marissa Callaghan says she is "ready to go" ahead of the start of next month's Euro 2022 finals in England.
+Northern Ireland captain Marissa Callaghan says she is "ready to go" for the start of next month's Euro 2022 finals in England.

-Callaghan suffered what was described as "a minor toe injury" during a Women's Premiership game last month.
+Callaghan sustained what was described as "a minor toe injury" during a Women's Premiership game last month.

 "I'm at a good place.
 There will be nothing stop me going to Southampton.
 That's the mindset I'm in," she said.

-"Initially when it happened it was a big scare but now I can't wait to get across," added the NI skipper.
+"Initially when it happened, it was a big scare but now I can't wait to get across," added the NI skipper.

 There was concern over the fitness of the Cliftonville midfielder after she attended her club's win over Glentoran in late May on crutches and in protective footwear.